jiggy-ai/hn_summary/README.md

 You can find summaries of the current top Hacker News articles here as well: \
 [https://news.jiggy.ai](https://news.jiggy.ai)

+Feel free to open PR/issue or dm me at @wskish on telegram or twitter with feedback.

 ## Overview

 Whenever a new story appears on the Hacker News API /topstories.json endpoint, this bot summarizes it (currently using OpenAI GPT-3 text-davinci-003) and sends the Story title, summary, and url to the hn_summary channel on Telegram.